awsdocs/amazon-elasticache-docs/doc_source/memcache/CacheNodes.NodeReplacement.md

   1. Add a new node to the cluster\.
 For instructions, see [Adding nodes to a cluster](Clusters.AddNode.md)\.

-  1. If you are not using [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md) on this cluster, see your application and replace every instance of the old node's endpoint with the new node's endpoint\.
+  1. If you are not using [Automatically identify nodes in your cluster](AutoDiscovery.md) on this cluster, see your application and replace every instance of the old node's endpoint with the new node's endpoint\.